 A glance at any of the copious performing directions of these books and, by extension, nearly any 16th-century music book, will immediately reveal an active approach to repertory and music making.
 Even a superficial analysis of almost any piece included in the music publications by such eminent musicians as Cabezón or any of the vihuelists (just to mention the Spanish scene) clearly shows a profound urge to–literally–inundate every piece of music which got in the performer’s hands (or ears) with all kind of manipulations, from the simplest embellished versions to the most thoughtful reworking, including the addition of extra lines or the alteration of the original structure of the pieces.

 And I don’t say that performers took liberty to do so or that they allowed themselves to do so:

-And it’s just a matter of statistics: I haven’t done the maths, but the amount of pieces that underwent these newly-creating techniques within the vihuela or keyboard anthologies was probably quite close to 99,9%.
-I would even say that, if we disregard this fact, our performances would not do justice to the repertory.
+And it’s just a matter of statistics: I haven’t done the maths, but the number of pieces that underwent these newly-creating techniques within the vihuela or keyboard anthologies was probably quite close to 99,9%.
+I would even say that if we disregard this fact, our performances would not do justice to the repertory.

 4. Our Recipe

 More Hispano‘s aim (and Yr a oydo is a good example of this) has to do with this active approach described above, taking care not to just play the written notes of the scores—which is today’s common practice–, but going one step further: